r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 == Changelog ==

+= 1.0 =
+New Environment Block for building feature rich experiences.
+This is the start to something big.

+3D Image Block- The Image block enables position and rotation settings for any image pulled from your media library.
+Support for transparency and a future update will include the ability to set external urls as the source.- 3D Video Block- Similar to image, the video block enables content creators to select video assets from the Media Library to attach to a plane in 3D space.
+I plan to add the ability to select external urls as well as custom mesh objects to render video on.
+The block can be paused and played by focusing your view in the direction of the video and clicking.

+3D Model Block- The model block supports adding usdz, vrm, and glb files to your environment.
+This block has the ability to loop animations and be set to collidable so visitors can walk on the mesh surface.

+Spawn Point Block- define where your visitors land when they enter your world.

+Portal Block- Enable metaverse traversal or dive deeper into your site using urls and collidable objects to trigger traversal.
+There are settings to control the label and positioning of the label so your visitors know where they are going.
+This is going to be revamped after release to bring a prompt before traversing to ensure no unintended behavior.

+Text Block- Use the text block to add text content inside of your worlds.
+You can define a color, position, and scale of the block of text.
+There will be more parameters in future updates.

+3D Sky Block- Wrap your world in a 360 spherical panoramic to simulate skies

+More to come!
+V1 will almost certainly be buggy, but please report any issues at github.com/antpb/three-object-viewer

 = 0.6.3 =
 *  Fix: Uploads were not merging allowed types.
 This update restores prior upload functionality with new usdz type.